African Travels: 1996-2011 — Sixteen trips thru’ southern African

 Sun City was a garish, but a fun place with a casino, a “Hidden Valley” with a mythical entrance, water park with many places to swim, including a wave machine, lazy river, and long slide.
 It was a perfect place to spend a day simply relaxing.

+A charming farm camp.
 The camp had a few stone chalets overlooking a charming valley and a high hill which Alex, our clown, enjoyed.

 1996 (5th Feb. to 3rd March), the first adventure: Jo’burg area; flight to Lusaka and then around Zambia, & Zimbabwe by bus